Æ

 Attendance and Cancellations

-• Please note: A maximum of 3 cancelled (with notice) visits will be made up within a defined service plan.
-A clinician will not make up any “no-show” appointments.
+• A maximum of 3 cancelled (with notice) appointments will be rescheduled within your service/therapy plan.

 • All appointments cancelled by one of our clinicians or by the Centre (e.g. due to clinician illness/absence, Centre closure, etc.) will be made up.